amine-amali/Influenza-Time-Series-Forecasting/README.md

 In this github, we will study the LSTM attention model.

 ## Data
-WHO Flunet1 https://www.who.int/tools/flunet data is a web-based platform for virological surveillance of influenza around the world.
+WHO Flunet [Dataset](https://www.who.int/tools/flunet) data is a web-based platform for virological surveillance of influenza around the world.
 This data at the country level is open to the public and is updated on a weekly